 - to exchange experiences, showcase best practices on inclusive art.

-The main objectives of the IG are to:
+The main objectives of the MF are to:

 - Implement and monitor Article 30 of the UN CRPD.